diliscia/stm_accessibilty_review/README.md

 ![](chart/BusComWCHAccessScatter.png)

 ### Presence of the Bus Accessibility Combination Events in the Routes
-Over 67% of the routes have more than 50% of `Fully Accessibility` events.
+-Over 67% of the routes have more than 50% of `Fully Accessibility` events.
 This means that when taking a bus over 2/3 of all the routes the users have more than 50% of chances of boarding an `adequate vehicle` form an `adequate bus stop`.
-More than 95% of the `Fully Inaccessibility` and `Inadequate Stop` events are present in less than 20% of the routes.
+-More than 95% of the `Fully Inaccessibility` and `Inadequate Stop` events are present in less than 20% of the routes.
 This means that no matter the route you are using the chance of taking an `inadequate vehicle` is low, but the chance of boarding from a `inadequate stop` is even lower.

 ![](chart/BusAccPres.png)

 ### Vehicle and Stops Accessibility by Routes
-Over 92% of the routes have a high percentage (75-100%) of `boardable stops`, that means the the chances to board from an `adequate stop` are really high doesn't matter in wich route are  you traveling .
+-Over 92% of the routes have a high percentage (75-100%) of `boardable stops`, that means the the chances to board from an `adequate stop` are really high doesn't matter in wich route are  you traveling .
-On the other hand, the vehicle availability (trips) is good, but not as good as the stops.
+-On the other hand, the vehicle availability (trips) is good, but not as good as the stops.
 71% of the routes have more than 50% of 'accessible vehicles`, but just 28% of the routes have a high percentage (75-100%).
 This meas than even if you are in an 'adequate stop' you may catch an 'inadequate vehicle`.
 This means that the offer of accessible vehicles must increse to catch up with the stops.

 ![](chart/VehStoAcc.png)